Technological-Singularity/Star-Valor---Minifix/README.md

 Battleship Availability
 ---
-* Makes Battleships available as derelicts and blueprints (normally Battleships are specifically excluded for unknown reasons)
+* Makes Battleships available as derelicts and blueprints (normally Battleships are specifically excluded for unknown reasons - I consider this a bug)
-* I consider this a bug fix
+* Does not alter "special" ships: with or without this mod, if a ship cannot be purchased in any store (e.g., the Zeus), then it also cannot show up as a derelict or random blueprint

 Blue Collar
 ---